Cumulet

-The Cumulet is a breed of fancy pigeon.
+The Cumlet is a breed of fancy pigeon.
 It is a strong, high-flying breed, reportedly capable of remaining on the wing for up to 14 hours.
+The breed originated in France, and came to Britain in the 1870's.
 It was used for short-distance racing in England in the first half of the 1800s.
-Cumulet, along with other varieties of domesticated pigeons, are all descendants from the rock pigeon (Columba livia).
+Cumlet, along with other varieties of domesticated pigeons, are all descendants from the rock pigeon (Columba livia).